Sometimes we just don’t know what’s around the corner.

 I noticed, a couple of months ago, that I started using this boat image, to describe what it felt like being in YesCalifornia.
 It has felt apt.
 And it was only this morning that I started to see the correlation: that this is what started happening for me as a child, when our mum died.
 With no advance training, I believed I had to become someone that knew what she was doing, knew how to mother, to do her job as well as she could, without asking for help.
 So I strived to march ahead, to try to make it safe for myself, and for my family.
 I got it wrong so many times, because there was no support for what I needed to do, to know, to learn, to understand, to hold.
 And I just tried harder.
 I tried to master more skills, in case they would help – who knew when I’d need what skills??
 And my tool belt got bigger.
 Whenever I fell, I rose.
 I was trying to make sense of things.
 It was hard.
 I wanted to feel safe.

 The big realisation, the big push, came with this newest campaign at work.
 I recently initiated a campaign that I framed as ‘the big one’, I felt like it could do the job, ‘save us big’, in our bid to get 585,407 signatures to get our petition to win CA’s freedom on the ballot.
 It started off feeling exciting and positive.
 I felt pumped and animated to be able to develop the idea with my crew, over time.
 I also felt anxious ‘had I started it soon enough?’ ‘would it work?’ ‘what if it didn’t, would we have enough time to run another idea?’ ‘would I still be accepted and respected if it didn’t?’ ‘how would I feel if I let them all down?’ ‘how much harder can I push to make this work?’
 There it was again, the boat, the sea, the anxiety and the feeling of life and death.
 Plus the feeling of ‘it’s all on me’.
 Survival.
 Only this time the family had gotten bigger.
 It wasn’t just my own, it was everybody’s, the whole of CA, all trying to escape the deathly storm of of our future.
-The question is, why has my default been to not think I can ask for help?
+The question I have is ‘why has my default been to not think I can ask for help?’

 Systems.
 My father was emotionally manipulative – very skilled – and we couldn’t change that.
 We tried to support him but, through his mental and emotional machinations – and my own reactions to them – I found myself bobbing in and out of the family network, in and out of safety (sometimes it felt safer to be outside it and sometimes it felt safer to be inside it), trying to make sense of the signs for when it was safe and when it wasn’t.
 A recipe for craziness.
 Our dance was possibly the longest drawn out display of missed communication ever.
 And not for lack of trying.
 It caused us both pain.
 An intimacy based on hardship.
 And I felt like a failure.
 I thought I had failed because I couldn’t make him happy.
 My father could not communicate his feelings, and I had yet to learn how.
 As you know, that is a long climb.
 And, in my desire to belong, to simply be loved, I was determined to fight my way into his heart but the fight was full of anger.
 That is how I learned to overwork and to strive for perfection.
 Because I wanted to get noticed, to be admired, to be accepted into, and admired by, you guessed it… the family.
 And what is a team but a non-biological rendition of a family – which is where YesCalifornia, and the relationships within it, come into play in this time of healing.